-Many Canadians will not, even though safe and effective flu vaccines have been available for more than 60 years.
-In fact, only one-third of Canadians aged 12 and over got a flu vaccination in 2013–2014.
+Many Canadians did not, even though safe and effective flu vaccines have been available for more than 60 years.

 And while the consequences of not having a flu vaccine are inconvenient for some – a few days of feeling unwell – they can be devastating for others.

 Ten to 20 percent of Canadians are infected with influenza every year, leading to hospitalizations and deaths.
 Although the exact number of hospitalizations and deaths is debated, what is clear is that for some, influenza is not benign – and can be deadly.